Myhtica/tailwind-formatter/README.md

 - 💾 **Format on Save**: Can be set as the default formatter through VS Code settings.

-- 🌐 **Support for non JSX/TSX languages [NEW]**: Limited support for languages other than JSX and TSX now included!
-See [Support for Other File Types](#support-for-other-file-types-limited) for more details.
+- 🌐 **Multi-language Support [ENHANCED]**: Improved support for HTML, Astro, Vue, Svelte, Blade, PHP, and Elixir files.
+See [Multi-language Support](#multi-language-support) for more details.

 ## Getting Started